 “In small, homogeneous nations governed by a rigid social conformity, it takes a particularly extreme temperament to stand out.
-‘Considerable personal courage and ethical conviction are required if different voices are to survive disapproval long enough for people to start listening to what they have to say”
+‘Considerable personal courage and ethical conviction are required,’ he writes, ‘if such voices are to survive disapproval long enough for people to start listening to what they have to say.'”

 Or not.
 All those years in Norway seem to have endowed Ferguson with his own ruminative propensities, and he remains alert to the possibility that, like the even older myth that painted the Vikings as barbarians who did nothing besides maraud, Scandinavian melancholy may be more an imposition of outsiders than an accurate cultural reflection.
 Much of the book takes place in dark bars or on drizzling walks with friends of a similar age who argue with his assumptions.
 Sometimes all this comes off as a bunch of old Scandinavian men sitting around talking about a bunch of dead Scandinavian men.
 Certainly, this is not the book to read for glowing paeans to generous parental leave or the hottest new foraging chef or architecturally innovative bicycle bridges, or any of the other things that have made Scandinavia the darling of lifestyle magazine editors the world over.

 Instead, it offers something rarer: an engaging, layered look into a culture complex enough both to produce stylish rain gear and to embrace the foul weather that necessitates it.

 LISA ARBEND is the author of The Sorcerer’s Apprentices: A Season in the Kitchen at Ferran Adrià’s elBulli and writes for The New York Times.